york-cs-dams/practicals/habitable_programs/tools/size/README.md

 ## Building the size tool

 Your first task is to complete the `size` tool so that it implements all of the metrics discussed in the lectures.
-The code in this repository contains an executable which can be invoked using `scripts/size MODE PROJECT`.
-Run `scripts/size help` for more information.
+The code in this repository contains an executable which can be invoked using `vado size MODE PROJECT`.
+Run `vado size help` for more information.

 The sample projects in the `data` folder can be used to test the size tool.

-If you run, say, `scripts/size files hello_world` you'll notice that the `size tool` doesn't do much yet:
+If you run, say, `vado size files hello_world` you'll notice that the size tool doesn't do much yet:

 | Subject        | lines_of_code | number_of_modules | number_of_classes |
 | :------------- | :------------ | :---------------- | :---------------- |